atomone-hub/genesis/CONSTITUTION.md

 implementing it.
 When done wrong, either it will become destructive (tokens being frozen/stolen by the regulatory system), or it will become abusive (think 1984 global dictatorship as per the NWO agenda, followed by global human depopulation).
-It follows that the Cosmos Hub should not implement a regulatory framework such that it can allow the permission innovation and proofing of regulatory frameworks over time.
+It follows that the AtomOne Hub should not implement a regulatory framework such that it can allow the permission innovation and proofing of regulatory frameworks over time.
 This best increases the chances of success in designing the right regulatory framework.